microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

 > NOTE: Every targeted environment specified within the build pipeline expects a variable group specified with the naming convention "`<ENVIRONMENT_NAME> Environment Variables`"

 > OPTIONAL: Cobalt deployments can be configured to run a single template by setting them as root directory templates and silencing others.
-Simply make the following variable point to the desired template: "`TF_DEPLOYMENT_TEMPLATE_ROOT=infra/templates/az-isolated-service-single-region`"
+Simply make the following variable point to the desired template: ex. "`TF_DEPLOYMENT_TEMPLATE_ROOT=infra/templates/az-isolated-service-single-region`"

 | Name   | Value | Var Description |
 |-------------|-----------|-----------|